ExtendRealityLtd/VRTK/Assets/VRTK/Documentation/API.md

    * `Vive` - A summary of all HTC Vive headset versions.
    * `ViveMV` - A specific version of the HTC Vive headset, the first consumer version.
    * `ViveDVT` - A specific version of the HTC Vive headset, the first consumer version.
+   * `OculusRiftES07` - A specific version of the Oculus Rift headset, the rare ES07.

 ### Class Methods